 In addition to serving as IGHID director, Myron Cohen is Yeargan-Bate Eminent Professor of Medicine, Microbiology and Immunology and Public Health at UNC.
 In 2007 he was appointed Associate Vice Chancellor for Health Affairs.
-Dr. Cohen has served as the Director of the UNC Division of Infectious Diseases since 1988 and is associate director of the UNC Center for AIDS Research.
+Dr. Cohen has served as the chief of the UNC Division of Infectious Diseases since 1988 and is associate director of the UNC Center for AIDS Research.
 Dr. Cohen’s research focuses on the transmission and prevention of HIV, with emphasis on the role played by STD co-infections.
 Dr. Cohen is the architect and principal investigator of the multinational HIV Prevention Trials Network (HPTN) 052 study, which demonstrated that antiretroviral treatment prevents the sexual transmission of HIV-1.
 This work was recognized by Science Magazine as the “Breakthrough of the Year” in 2011.

 Eric Schneider – Chief Operating Officer and Assistant Director

 Eric Schneider serves as the Chief Operating Officer and Assistant Director for the Institute of Global Health and Infectious Diseases, as well as the Administrator for the Division of Infectious Diseases.
 With more than 21 years of grants management experience, he oversees the Institute’s 400 research awards, exceeding $60M in research funding.
 A retired reserve naval officer, Eric brings more than 17 years of international experience into play, navigating the many complex issues associated with members of the Institute working and living in different countries.

 Margaret (Peggy) Bentley, PhD- Associate Director for Education